Lisa Kudrow speaks onstage during Human Rights Campaign's 2026 Los Angeles Dinner at Fairmont Century Plaza on March 28, 2026.

 While she didn’t disclose the exact details, she did say, “Timing is everything.”

-GettyAlthough Kudrow is currently starring in the third season of “The Comeback,” she has nothing but kind memories for the series that gave her her big break.
+Kudrow, who is currently starring in the third season of “The Comeback,” has nothing but kind words for the series that gave her her big break.

 “I will never say anything bad about ‘Friends’ because it’s still incredible work.
 There are plenty of shows with big-name comedians from that time and they are not funny, but ‘Friends’ is,” she said.

-“Well, it wouldn’t be my decision,” she told The Times.
+“Well, it wouldn’t be my decision,” she told the outlet.

 “All the cast would have to agree.
 Bright/Kauffman/Crane [the show’s creators and producers] would have to agree too.
 Some people feel they have enough money and they wouldn’t want that.”